cmcarthur/github-projects-story-points/README.md

 **GitHub Projects Story Points** should now appear in your Extensions lists

 1. Reload the extension page or click the "Reload" link under **GitHub Projects Story Points**
-1. Open your Projects or Issues pages in your Repo on GitHub.com
+1. Open your Projects page on github.com
-1. You should now see any items with (#) following the title added up as (# points)
+1. Enjoy!